SAP/odata-vocabularies/vocabularies/Analytics.md

 ### <a name="condense"></a>[condense](./Analytics.xml#L170:~:text=<Function%20Name="-,condense,-")

-Condenses the input set into an output set with one instance in which every primitive property has the unique non-null value from the input set
+Set transformation [OData-Aggr, section 7.6] that condenses the input set into an output set with one instance in which every primitive property has the unique non-null value from the input set

 Parameter|Type|Description
 :--------|:---|:----------